Shadow5634/CS377_Recursive_Thread_Pool/ProjectThreads/README.md

 * `int cond_var_signal()`
   - Synonymous with `pthread_cond_signal()`.
 Send the `SIGUSR1` signal to any one of the threads sleeping/waiting on the condition variable.
+(HINT: If a sleeping thread has already been sent the signal to be woken up, you can avoid sending a signal).

 * `int cond_var_broadcast()`
   - Synonymous with `pthread_cond_broadcast()`.
 Send the `SIGUSR1` signal to all of the threads sleeping/waiting on the condition variable.
+Although not necessary, it might be beneficial for `cond_var_signal` and `cond_var_broadcase` to share a method since there will be common code.
+(HINT: If a sleeping thread has already been sent the signal to be woken up, you can avoid sending a signal).

 * `void cond_var_wait(pthread_mutex_t* mutex)`
   - Synonymous with `pthread_cond_wait()`.
 The calling thread must suspend execution/sleep